leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Although this worked on the tournament being tested I quickly found out that it broke with other names.
-In particular the more foreign names didn't have a comma separation .
+In particular the more foreign names didn't have a comma separation.
 On the other side, Dutch people love prefixes like van, van der, de etc in there names.
 The above regex wasn't keen on finding these separately either.

 **More Complex Regex**